v2dom/realestate/README.md

 ## features

-- scrapes real estate listing data from sources like Zillow, Redfin, or Realtor.
+- scrapes real estate listing data from Zillow.

 - cleans and structures the data for analysis.